Review: Montane Alpine 850 Nano Hoodie - Jacket

 THE SHORT READ…

 The Montane Alpine 850 Nano Hoodie is an ultra light-weight puffer jacket that you won’t notice in your backpack, which uses a combination of down and synthetic insulations, in a relatively slim fit that’s designed to keep you warm on the move, and which dries quicker than regular down by adding actual gold particles to the down to vibrate you to warmth again.
-While we do point out some minor niggles, it does it’s primary functions really well (and suprisingly well on the drying front) - read on to find out more!
+While we do point out some niggles, it does it’s primary functions really well (and suprisingly well on the drying front) - read on to find out more!

 THE LONG READ …